The University is now requiring either Pitt or UPMC email addresses in order to gain access to MyIBC.

-The NIH requires that researchers and laboratory personnel working with recombinant or synthetic nucleic acid molecules recieve training specific to the NIH Guidelines.
+The NIH Guidelines requires training for all researchers and laboratory personnel working with recombinant or synthetic nucleic acid molecules.
+This is currently a one-time requirement.

-The IBC offers personalized Q&A, guidance, and/or training for the online IBC submission process.
+The IBC offers personalized Q&A, guidance, and/or training for the online IBC submission process (MyIBC)

 To schedule an appointment, or request a customized session to meet your specific needs, email firstname.lastname@example.org.

 Investigator Responsibilities under the NIH Guidelines, Section IV-B-7:

 The investigator is responsible for full compliance with the NIH Guidelines in the conduct of research involving recombinant or synthetic nucleic acid molecules, including ensuring that reporting requirements are fulfilled, and is accountable for any reporting lapses.